rememo-io/todo-kanban/README.md

 <img src="https://raw.githubusercontent.com/rememo-io/todo-kanban/master/static/hero.webp">

-## The Problem:
-Developers often scatter TODOs, FIXMEs, and other notes throughout their codebase, intending to address them later.
-As projects expand, these comments can become overwhelming, forgotten, or ignored - potentially leading to missed deadlines or lingering issues.

-## The Solution:
 Todo-Kanban connects your code annotations directly to your Rememo.io Kanban board.
 This integration ensures that every TODO or FIXME becomes a trackable task, allowing for more effective work management and prioritization.

 ### Core Functionality: